jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 As long as the read request level is equal or below the max permission level set by the owner, then the request will be honored.

+UFile values (aka UValues) are loaded in a consistent format no matter how they are requested.
+If the UFile is requested as an identified collection, then the user id keys will be the actual authentication ids of the users who have values for that UFile.
+If the UFile is requested as an anonymous collection, then all the ids will be fake ids, except the authenticated user.
+If only the authenticated user's own UFile is requested, the format remains the same but only the authenticated user id is present on that UFile collection.

 .. note::